Lynwood, California

-Lynwood is a city in Los Angeles County, California, United States.
+Lynwood is a suburban city in Los Angeles County, California, United States.
 At the 2020 census, the city had a total population of 67,265, down from 69,772 at the 2010 census.
 Lynwood is located near South Gate and Compton in the central portion of the Los Angeles Basin.
 Incorporated in 1921, Lynwood was named after the Lynwood Dairy and Creamery, from which the local station of the Pacific Electric Railway had been named.

 History

 Spanish aristocrats, or dons, and American pioneers purchased, settled, and formed a small communal town in the area.
 In 1810, Don Antonio Maria Lugo was awarded 11 square leagues of land in California by the king of Spain for his military service during the establishment of the Francisco missions in the state.
 After Lugo received these tracts of land (29,514 acres), Lugo named the area Rancho San Antonio, possibly after birthplace at La Misión San Antonio de Padua, in Jolon, California.
 These tracts of land make up the bordering cities of Bell, Bell Gardens, Commerce, Cudahy, Huntington Park, Lynwood, Maywood, Montebello, South Gate, Vernon, and Walnut Park today.

-Once majority white non-Hispanic, Lynwood elected its first Black councilmember in 1983 and in December 1985, elected its first Black mayor, Robert Henning.
+Once majority non-Hispanic white, Lynwood elected its first Black councilmember in 1983 and in December 1985, elected its first Black mayor, Robert Henning.
 Into the 1990s, the political establishment remained in the control of the Black population which was gradually eroded by ascendent Latino population.
 After a succession of African American mayors (Evelyn Wells, Paul Richards), Lynwood saw its first Latino mayor, Armando Rea, in 1997.

 On March 20, 2006, Lynwood's longest serving former mayor Paul H. Richards II was sentenced to 15 years in federal prison after being convicted in 2005 on numerous corruption charges that centered on his funneling of $6 million in city business — including exorbitant no-bid contracts — to a "consulting company" controlled by him and his family.
 Richards had served on the City Council from 1986 until he was recalled by voters in 2003; during that time he served seven terms as mayor.